 Further complicating matters, there are two very different versions of WordPress.

-The company that makes WordPress runs a business where they sell web hosting bundled with their content management system.
+The people that first coded WordPress run a business, WordPress.com, where they sell web hosting bundled with the WordPress content management system.
 This is similar to how Wix and SquareSpace work.
 They host the site, and provide the interface to design the site and create content.
 WordPress.com is a great place to get started before you are ready for a professional site.

-However, because the company that makes WordPress is awesome, they also give away their content management system for free.
+However, as I said the WordPress software is free to download and use on any web host.
 This is the open source project you find at WordPress.org.
 This is referred to as a “self-hosted site” because while the WordPress content management system is free, you still have to pay for a web host.
-Whereas with WordPress.com, you are paying them to be your web host (If you don’t know what a web host is, check out this guest post I wrote for Learn HTML with Song).
-Self hosted means you are ready to have your own website.
+Whereas with WordPress.com, you are paying them to be your web host.
+For more info on web hosts, see this page where I explain the difference between your host and your domain.